Sigdriv/Kor-ska-oss-reis/README.md

+This webpage is made for 'Kor ska oss reis' a version of the 'Påskelabyrinten' from NRK

-View this project live [here](https://nextjs-auth-sigdriv.vercel.app/)
+View this project live [https://kor-ska-oss-reis.vercel.app/](https://kor-ska-oss-reis.vercel.app/) andvil soon be available on this URL: [https://paskelabyrint.no](https://paskelabyrint.no)

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).